-On a long holiday break like this the mind starts to wander.
-In may case it’s back to the recurring question I have whenever I spend time with end users of 3D technology, like myself.
+So I am going back to a recurring question that I have whenever I spend time with end users of 3D technology, like myself.
 Should the industry take a year, or even two, off from working on the next great shiny ball and focus most of their resources on helping customers make use of the technology they already have?
 The industry could call a truce.

 For example, I just had to get a new smart phone and I was convinced (coerced) into moving my email to Microsoft Exchange.
 In both cases there are some incredible new features, but I know I am only scratching the surface (think 80/20 rule) and in some cases I liked the old way of doing things better.

 The real issue though is being able to slow down long enough to even think about it and then come up with some kind of game plan for getting the most out of the new technology.

 I can hear you saying, “training.”
 Who has time for that?

 Focus on Customer ROI